artefactual/atom-docs/user-manual/import-export/csv-import.rst

    instructions above, to ensure that your CSV import will work.
 Most importantly, make sure your:

-   * CSV file is saved with UTF-8 encodings
+   * CSV file is saved with `UTF-8`_ character encoding
    * CSV file uses Linux/Unix style end-of-line characters (``/n``)
    * You have prepared your repository CSV data following the recommendations in the section above, :ref:`csv-import-repositories`.

+   AtoM also supports a CSV validation task that can be run from the command-line or the :term:`user interface`, that can help identify common errors in CSVs prior to import.
+For more information, see:

+   * :ref:`csv-validation`
+   * :ref:`csv-validation-cli`

 **To import new archival institutions via the user interface:**